demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 | **Path** | **Type** | **Description** |
 | --- | --- | --- |
 | QRadar.deploy.status | String | The deployment status \(INITIALIZING, IN_PROGRESS, COMPLETE\). |

-## Incident Mirroring

-You can enable incident mirroring between Cortex XSOAR incidents and IBM QRadar v3 corresponding events (available from Cortex XSOAR version 6.0.0).
-To set up the mirroring:
-1. Enable *Fetching incidents* in your instance configuration.
-2. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding event is closed in IBM QRadar v3.

-Newly fetched incidents will be mirrored in the chosen direction.
-However, this selection does not affect existing incidents.
-**Important Note:** To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and IBM QRadar v3.

-## Breaking changes from the previous version of this integration - IBM QRadar v3
-%%FILL HERE%%
-The following sections list the changes in this version.

-### Commands
-#### The following commands were removed in this version:
-* *commandName* - this command was replaced by XXX.
-* *commandName* - this command was replaced by XXX.

-### Arguments
-#### The following arguments were removed in this version:

-In the *commandName* command:
-* *argumentName* - this argument was replaced by XXX.
-* *argumentName* - this argument was replaced by XXX.

-#### The behavior of the following arguments was changed:

-In the *commandName* command:
-* *argumentName* - is now required.
-* *argumentName* - supports now comma separated values.

-### Outputs
-#### The following outputs were removed in this version:

-In the *commandName* command:
-* *outputPath* - this output was replaced by XXX.
-* *outputPath* - this output was replaced by XXX.

-In the *commandName* command:
-* *outputPath* - this output was replaced by XXX.
-* *outputPath* - this output was replaced by XXX.

-## Additional Considerations for this version
-%%FILL HERE%%
-* Insert any API changes, any behavioral changes, limitations, or restrictions that would be new to this version.